I’m Fiona Broome. Here’s more about my work and interests…

 As a media consultant…

-I use history, genealogy, and geography to confirm (or – more often – debunk) site owners’ concerns, and find unexplored haunts in the U.K. and U.S.A.
+I use history, genealogy, science, and geography to confirm (or – more often – debunk) site owners’ concerns, and find unexplored haunts in the U.K. and U.S.A.

 When I research well-known haunted places, I go far beyond the popular legends.
 For me, it’s a personal challenge to discover the truth.